paredespablo/NodosApp/README.txt

 - Networks in Sigma.js
 - Networks in D3.js

-For a better understanding of these functions, read the [INSTRUCTIONS file](https://bitbucket.org/pabloparedesn/nodosapp/wiki/Home).
+For a better understanding of these functions, read the Wiki

 ## INSTALL ##